livebook-dev/livebook/README.md

 You will need [Elixir v1.11](https://elixir-lang.org/install.html) or later.

+We will work on other distribution modes (escripts, Docker images, etc) once we start distributing official releases.

+## Security considerations

-Keep in mind that Livebook is built to document and execute code.
+Livebook is built to document and execute code.
 Anyone with access to a Livebook instance will be able to access any file and execute any code in the machine Livebook is running.

-We will work on other distribution modes (escripts, Docker images, etc) once we start distributing official releases.
+For this reason, `Livebook` only binds to the 127.0.0.1, allowing access to happen only within the current machine.
+When running `Livebook` in the production environment - the recommended environment - we also generate a token on initialization and we only allow access to the Livebook if said token is supplied as part of the URL.

 ## License